 Tridandisvami Sri Srimad Bhaktivedanta Narayana Maharaja

-This year Makhara-sankranti is Jan 14 and 15, the anniversary of the day Ganges descended to this world. (in America and India).
-Srila Narayana Gosvami Maharaja gave class about this holy day in Hindi.
+[For Makhara-sankranti, the anniversary of the day Ganges descended to this world, Srila Narayana Gosvami Maharaja gave class about this holy day in Hindi.
 A summary of the translation, given by Sripad Madhava Maharaja, is as follows:]

 There are many lines on the Earth, like the Equator, the Tropic of Cancer and the Tropic of Capricorn.
 In the Sanskrit language, these lines are called rekhas.
 In Vedic Astronomy these rekhas are called Bhumadhya-rekha, Karka-rekha, and Makhara-rekha.
 In its travels, the Sun is always somewhere between these lines.
 The day on which it comes nearest to Makhara-rekha is called Makhara-sankranti.
 After that, it comes back to either of the other two lines.